 How Does the BA in Spanish Program Relate to the Inspired Teaching and Learning Preliminary Single Subject Teaching Credential (California)?

-The Inspired Teaching and Learning with a Single Subject Teaching Credential is a program that National offers for students who want to become the kind of teacher their students will talk about for years.
+The Inspired Teaching and Learning Preliminary Single Subject Teaching Credential (California) is a program that National offers for students who want to become the kind of teacher their students will talk about for years.
 If you watched Dead Poets Society or Stand and Deliver and thought, “I could be a teacher like that!” then this might be the program for you.

 All Single Subject candidates take the following courses: